fib-international/structuralcodes/docs/usage/materials/index.md

 Notice how the factory functions accept the same keyword arguments as the constructors of the specific classes.
 This allows us to pass e.g. `gamma_c` and `alpha_cc` to `create_concrete`.
 Also notice how we are using {func}`reinforcement_duct_props() <structuralcodes.codes.ec2_2004.reinforcement_duct_props>` to get a dictionary with properties related to the specified ductility class of reinforcement.

-After creating a material object, it's properties are easily accessed, e.g. `concrete.Ecm`.
+After creating a material object, its properties are easily accessed, e.g. `concrete.Ecm`.
 Most notably, the `.constitutive_law` attribute reveals the [constitutive law](#usage-constitutive-laws) of the material.

 :::{tip}